sachinnair/AQI_WebApp/README.md

 ## Websocket Server:

-The websocket server URL provided in the assignment sheet is ws://city-w.herokuapp.com/ Subscribing to this URL wouldn't fetch response data as the server responds to a successful handshake request from browser only over wss protocol rather than ws.
+The websocket server URL provided in the assignment sheet is ws://city-w.herokuapp.com/ Subscribing to this URL wouldn't fetch response data when using https, as the server responds to a successful handshake request from browser only over wss protocol rather than ws.

 The wss protocol establishes a WebSocket over an encrypted TLS connection, while the ws protocol uses an unencrypted connection.